ugr-sail/sinergym/doc/source/pages/output.rst

     :language: python
     :pyobject: CSVLogger

-.. note:: Normalized observation methods are only used when environment is wrapped with normalization (see :ref:`Wrappers`).
+.. note:: Normalized observation methods are only used when environment is wrapped with normalization previously (see :ref:`Wrappers`).

-.. note:: Note that you can activate and deactivate logger from environment when you want it.
+.. note:: Note that you can activate and deactivate logger from environment when you want it using methods activate and deactivate, so you don't need to unwrap environment.